Request information about Camp Nicolet!

 Staff also come from all over the world.
 While most of our staff live stateside, approximately 25% come to us internationally from places like Ireland, Hungary, New Zealand, Australia, and more.
 Our counselors and activity instructors are typically between the ages of 18 and 24, are attending or have graduated from college, and have experience and a passion for working with children.
 Throughout the recruitment process, applicants are thoroughly interviewed and references are checked.
 Each member of our staff team is also fully background checked on the local, state, and national levels.
 International staff members are fully vetted through their Visa sponsor with international background checks as well.

 All staff members responsible for the daily care of campers are certified in First Aid/CPR/AED.
 Waterfront staff have their American Red Cross Waterfront Lifeguard certification.
-Waterski staff are USA Water Ski Level 1 Instructor certified.
-A registered nurse is on-site, and our Northpoint Adventures director is a certified Wilderness First Responder.
+Water Skiing staff are USA Water Ski Level 1 Instructor certified.
+A registered nurse is on-site, and our Northpoint Adventures director is certified in Wilderness First Aid.

 Q: What activities are offered at Nicolet?